wojtekn/channels/README.md

 3. bin/magento setup:upgrade
 4. bin/magento cache:flush

+## Configuration

+To integrate module with the service:

+1. Log in to Magento 2 backend
+2. Navigate to Stores -> Configuration
+3. Navigate to Services -> Crazy Call tab
+4. Enable integration, fill API details
+5. Save

+API account and API key can be found in Crazy Call backend in "For developers" tab.

+## Scheduling existing customers

+Module provides a command to schedule existing customers for export.
+It can be used when module is integrated in store which already have customers.
+To do so, run a command:

+bin/magento crazycall:customer:export

 ## Technical approach

 Customer account synchronization is scheduled to queue on each account or address change.
 Queue is configured to use database by default,